-The aeroplane and its engines are at all times to be operated within the limitations imposed by the Certificate of Airworthiness (C of A), by cockpit placards and instrument colour coding, and by the Flight Manual.
-Aeroplanes for which there is no approved Flight Manual must be flown to the limitations in the appropriate Manual designated on the C of A. The normal operating checks and drills given in the Manual must be followed.
+The Aeroplane and its engines are at all times to be operated within the limitations imposed by the Certificate of Airworthiness (C of A), by cockpit placards and instrument color coding, and by the Flight Manual.
+Aeroplan's for which there is no approved Flight Manual must be flown to the limitations in the appropriate Manual designated on the C of A. The normal operating checks and drills given in the Manual must be followed.